Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Time-symmetrizing the ordinary quantum description of nonlocality

-At time $t_{1}$, the measurement of $\;\hat{B}$ (the content of register $B$) in the entangled state in the top-left of the table selects at random, say, the eigenvalue $b =01$ projecting the state of the two registers on $\vert 01 \rangle _{B}\vert 01 \rangle _{A}$ (vertical arrow).
+At time $t_{1}$, the measurement of$\;\hat{B}$ (the content of register $B$) in the maximally entangled state in the top-left of the table selects at random, say, the eigenvalue $b =01$, thus projecting the state of the two registers on $\vert 01 \rangle _{B}\vert 01 \rangle _{A}$ (vertical arrow).
 The fact that this measurement instantly changes also the state of the space separate register $A$ is of course the ``spooky action at a distance''.
-The measurement outcome $\vert 01 \rangle _{B}\vert 01 \rangle _{A}$, by the unitary transformation $\hat{\mathbf{U}}_{1 ,2}$, directly (not via $t_{0}$) propagates to immediately before the measurement of $\text{}\hat{A}$ (the content of register $A$) at time $t_{2}$ (horizontal arrows).
-Then the latter measurement deterministically acquires the correlated eigenvalue $a =01$.
+The successive unitary transformation $\hat{\mathbf{U}}_{1 ,2}$, between $t_{1}$ and $t_{2}$, is the identity for the polarization state of the two photons.
+By $\hat{\mathbf{U}}_{1 ,2}$, the measurement outcome $\vert 01 \rangle _{B}\vert 01 \rangle _{A}$ directly (not via $t_{0}$) propagates to immediately before the measurement of $\text{}\hat{A}$ (the content of register $A$) at time $t_{2}$ -- horizontal arrows.
+Then this latter measurement deterministically selects the correlated eigenvalue $a =01$.